kearutherford/BerkeleyForestsAnalytics/README.md

   plot p
 - $cos(SlopeDeg_t)$ is the cosine of the slope of transect t in degrees
-- $Length_t$ is the NOT slope-corrected transect length for fuels in timelag class c for transect t measured in plot p
+- $Length_t$ is the NOT slope-corrected transect length for fuels in timelag class c for transect t

 <br>